hybridgroup/cylon-api-mqtt/README.md

     payload);
 }, 2000);
 ```
-You can also send commands or subscribe to event directly on any robot's devices.
+You can also send commands or subscribe to events directly on any robot's devices.
 Take a look at the examples folder for more samples.

 ## Documentation